Azure/terraform-azurerm-avm-res-compute-virtualmachine/README.md

 ### <a name="input_admin_password"></a> [admin\_password](#input\_admin\_password)

-Description: Password to use for the default admin account created for the virtual machine
+Description: Password to use for the default admin account created for the virtual machine.
+Passing this as a key vault secret value is recommended.

 Type: `string`